Change of ownership of PTEs

 In this situation, the buyer (if not already a registered PTE) must apply for new PTE registration, programme accreditations, training scheme approvals, and consents to assess.

-The vendor/seller would then request cancellation of the old PTE's registration.
+The vendor or seller would then request cancellation of the old PTE's registration.

-If the intention is to change ownership through sale of assets, please contact NZQA for advice at approvals_accreditation@nzqa.govt.nz.
+If the intention is to change ownership through sale of assets, please contact us for advice:

 2. A signed sale and purchase agreement